fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 - Sequence length: $N$

 The cache stores approximately $2 \times L \times H \times N \times d_{\text{head}}$ floating-point values (K and V for each layer, head, and token), where $d_{\text{head}} = d_{\text{model}} / H$.
 For large models with long sequences, this can consume gigabytes of GPU memory, making efficient memory management crucial for production serving systems.

+## The Core Innovation: PagedAttention

+vLLM's breakthrough innovation is **PagedAttention**, a memory management algorithm inspired by virtual memory paging in operating systems.
+This technique fundamentally solves the **KV cache fragmentation problem** that plagues traditional LLM serving systems.

 ### The KV Cache Problem